Hampi Itinerary: Complete Travel Guide (2 and 3 Days)

 Matanga Hill

-The highest viewpoint in the Hampi basin, reached by 600 steps from the bazaar side.
+The highest viewpoint in the Hampi basin, Matanga Hill is reached by 600 steps from the bazaar side.
 The summit panorama covers Virupaksha Temple, the boulder plains, and the Tungabhadra.
 Sunrise from Matanga Hill is the most photographed view in Hampi.

 Start the climb by 5:30 AM to reach the summit before the crowd arrives around 6:15 AM.
 No entry fee.